 Dr. Jaffe, who is also retired, spent his entire working career in the pharmaceutical industry and has been responsible for the preclinical and clinical development of new drugs and biologics in nearly every therapeutic area.
-He began his career at Merck & Co and spent eighteen (18) years with Merck, rising to the position of Senior Vice-President of Medical Affairs.
+He began his career at Merck & Co and spent 18 years with Merck, rising to the position of Senior Vice-President of Medical Affairs.
 After leaving Merck, Dr. Jaffe became the founding President of the R.W.
 Johnson Pharmaceutical Research Institute (PRI), a Johnson & Johnson Company.
 PRI was established for the purpose of providing globally integrated research and development support to several companies within the J&J pharmaceutical sector including Ortho Pharmaceutical, McNeil Pharmaceutical, Ortho Biotech and Cilag.
 Dr. Jaffe retired from Johnson & Johnson in 1994 and currently serves as a consultant and board member to various companies in the biopharmaceutical and biotechnology industries.
-He is currently a Director of Immunomedics, Inc. (NASDAQ Global Market: IMMU).
+He is currently a director of Immunomedics, Inc. (NASDAQ Global Market: IMMU).
 He was also on the Boards of Genetic Therapy, Inc., Vernalis Group, plc., Celltech Group, plc. and Matrix Pharmaceuticals which were acquired by other companies.
-He is on the Scientific Advisory Boards of Health Care Ventures, Endpoint Merchant Group, Newron Pharmaceuticals and PenWest Pharmaceuticals.

-Robert J. Feeney, Ph.D - Vice President of Sales and Marketing
+Robert J. Feeney, Ph.D. - Vice President of Business Development

-Mr. Feeney has served as Vice President of Sales and Marketing since January 3, 2007.
+Mr. Feeney has served as Vice President of Business Development since March 2008.
+Prior to that, he served as our Vice President of Sales and Marketing from January 2006 to March 2007.
 Prior to NeoGenomics, he served in a dual capacity as the Director of Marketing and the Director of Scientific & Clinical Affairs for US Labs, a division of Laboratory Corporation of America (LabCorp).
 Prior to that, Dr. Feeney held a variety of roles including the National Manager of Clinical Affairs and the Central Regional Sales Manager position where he managed up to 33% of the sales force.
 In his first full year with US Labs, he grew revenue from \$1 million to \$17 million in this geography.
 Prior to US Labs, Dr. Feeney was employed with Eli Lilly and Company as an Associate Marketing Manager and with Impath Inc., now a wholly owned division of Genzyme Genetics, where he held various positions including Regional Sales Manager and District Sales Manager assignments.
 Dr. Feeney has over 14 years of sales and marketing experience with 17 years in the medical industry.
 Dr. Feeney received his Bachelors of Science degree in Biology from Dickinson College and his doctoral degree in Cellular and Developmental Biology from the State University of New York.